- The fundamental principle is to

 mushroom-headed pistons, or that elevate large fractions of the working

-mass above the cylinder.
+mass above the top of the cylinder.
 But for very large systems multiple piston

 designs probably are unavoidable for this approach at least.